Who should attend?

 How much does HMSS cost?

 Building Heights recognizes that cost can be a challenge for students seeking to explore creative educational and vocational training and opportunities.
-Accordingly, we offer full scholarships—up to 20 per year—to maximize the number and diversity of students we reach.
-One of our founding goals is to provide opportunities for students who may not traditionally get them, so we are committed to making HMSS free of charge for the majority of participants.
+Accordingly, we offer full scholarships when we can to eligible students to maximize the number and diversity of students we reach.
+One of our founding goals is to provide opportunities for students who may not traditionally get them, so we are committed to making HMSS I free of charge for as many participants as possible.

 HMSS I Tuition

-As noted above, HMSS offers up to 20 full scholarships for students of CHUH public schools (applicants must request scholarships when submitting their application).
+As noted above, HMSS I offers a limited number of full scholarships for students of CHUH public schools (applicants must request scholarships when submitting their application).

-We also offer reduced rates for families with multiple children attending HMSS:
+We also offer reduced rates for families with multiple children attending HMSS I:

 ——–